partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 [summary]: #summary

+Summary

-This RFC specifies PartiQL's syntax and semantics for insert-or-update—also known as UPSERT—as part of PartiQL Data Manipulation Language (DML).
+This RFC specifies PartiQL's syntax and semantics for insert-or-update—also known as UPSERT—and insert-or-replace as part of PartiQL Data Manipulation Language (DML).
 UPSERT is an informal term for a statement that denotes inserting or updating a set of data to a target database’s table based on existing availability condition of that data in the same table.

 # Motivation